Beliavsky/Fortran-code-on-GitHub/README.md

 [d3q and thermal2](https://github.com/anharmonic/d3q): d3q computes fully ab-initio the anharmonic third-order dynamical matrix and the three-body force constants, and thermal2 manipulates 2-body and 3-body force constants to study vibrational properties of materials.

+[ElectroStatic Vlasov-Maxwell (ESVM)](https://github.com/michaeltouati/ESVM): 1D-1V Vlasov-Maxwell Fortran code parallelized using OpenMP and developed for an educational purpose as well as for testing linear finite volume numerical advection schemes such as the donor cell, the Lax-Wendroff, the beam warming or the Fromm method and non-linear ones such as the minmod, the superbee, the Van Leer, the MUSCL1 or the MUSCL2 method, by michaeltouati and nzeal

 [exocross](https://github.com/Trovemaster/exocross): Fortran 2003 code to generate molecular cross-sections using line lists in the ExoMol format, by Trovemaster

 [Felix](https://github.com/WarwickMicroscopy/Felix): Bloch wave method diffraction pattern simulation software, from WarwickMicroscopy